JohnyDevp/proscholy-data-to-file-export/doc/readme.md

 Files
 ---
+- doc/readme.md - short documentation
-- readme.md - short documentation
+- doc/readme.pdf - short documentation for download
+- src/requirements.txt - all dependencies
+- src/core.py - module handling the whole process of exporting
+- src/presentation.py - module for object Presentation, which handling process of creating presentation
+- src/rawpdf.py - module for object RawPdf, which handling process of creating pdf text file
+- src/props.py - module consisting of helper objects
 - server.py - flask server handling requests

 Run
 ---
-In bash on Linux:
+In bash on Linux: </br>
+<i>Maybe would be necessary add the path of src folder to the PYTHONPATH (some imports are from that folder)</i>
 <pre>
 $ export FLASK_APP=server
 $ flask run